 - Professional Member, American Society of Reproductive Medicine

 Sogand has been recognized in numerous publications as a top family lawyer, including by Washingtonian Top Lawyers (Divorce), Bethesda Magazine Top Lawyers List (for Adoption and Divorce) and Washington, D.C.
 Super Lawyers, among their Top 50 Women List.
 Sogand and her firm have also been consistently selected to the Washington, D.C.
-Super Lawyers List and U.S. News & World Report Best Lawyers List for family lawyers.
+Super Lawyers List and U.S. News & World Report Best Lawyers List for family lawyers (Tier 1 rating).
 She has consistently maintained an AV Preeminent Rating by Martindale Hubbell (High Ethics Rating) and an AVVO 10.0 Superb rating for delivering high quality legal services over the course of her career.

 Collaborative, Mediation, Negotiation and Other Relevant Training – Participant